Wisdom of Committees: An Overlooked Approach To Faster and More Accurate Models: Introduction

+\item We further show that (1) the efficiency of cascades is evident in both FLOPs and on-device latency and throughput (Sec.~\ref{sec:target-flops-accuracy}); (2) cascades can provide a guarantee on worst-case FLOPs (Sec.~\ref{sec:wrost-case}); (3) one can build self-cascades using a single model with multiple inference resolutions to achieve a significant speedup (Sec.~\ref{sec:self-cascades}).

-Finally, we show that the benefit of committee-based models generalizes beyond image classification, and cascades outperform solitary models in multiple domains, \eg, video classification on Kinetics-600~\cite{carreira2018short} and semantics segmentation on Cityscapes~\cite{cordts2016cityscapes}.
-Our cascade outperforms X3D-XL by 1.2\% while using fewer FLOPS, and achieves 83.1\% accuracy, a new state-of-the-art on Kinetics-600.
+\item Committee-based models are applicable beyond image classification (Sec.~\ref{sec:other-tasks}) and outperform single models on the task of video classification and semantic segmentation.
+Our cascade outperforms X3D-XL by 1.2\% on Kinetics-600~\citep{carreira2018short} while using fewer FLOPs.